99percentpeople/ChatGPT-rs/README.md

 - :art: **Syntax highlighting:** ChatGPT-rs includes syntax highlighting for programming languages, making it easy to share code snippets in your conversation.
 - :iphone: **Compatibility:** ChatGPT-rs is designed to work on multiple platforms, including Windows, Mac, and Linux.

+If you want to display the markdown code font properly, we recommend installing the "YaHei Consolas Hybrid 1.12.ttf" font from the "fonts" directory in the project repository.

 ![1](./image/1.png)

 ![2](./image/2.png)